Stakedllc/code-samples/eth2/README.md

 </tr>
 </table>

-To provision validators, run the following commands:
+To provision validators, using the process detailed above, run the following commands:

 ```
 $ docker image build -t staked-eth2 .